Toward Robust Open-set Adaptation: Synapse Consolidation Inspired by Rac1/MAPK Pathways: Methods

-To reduce oscillations in these signals, we use a time window of length $l$ and a persistence ratio $\kappa \in (0,1]$, and regard a signal as active only if it is positive in at least a $\kappa$ fraction of the most recent $l$ steps.
+To implement low-pass filtering, we apply a persistence-based temporal filter with window length $l$ and persistence ratio $\kappa \in (0,1]$.
+A signal is activated only when it remains positive for at least $\kappa l$ steps, thereby suppressing transient fluctuations.
 The corresponding smoothed indicator is defined as

-We apply the logical rules from Eq.~\eqref{eq:partial}–\eqref{eq:full} to the smoothed indicators $\widetilde{E}_s(t)$ to obtain the windowed activation events $\widetilde{A}_p(t)$ and $\widetilde{A}_f(t)$.
-These windowed events ensure that the MAPK pathway responds to persistent trends rather than instantaneous fluctuations.
-To maintain temporal consistency, we couple these activations with gradient accumulation over the same horizon $l$, aligning the effective gradient with the reliability evidence.
+We apply the logical rules from Eq.~\eqref{eq:partial}--\eqref{eq:full} to the smoothed indicators $\widetilde{E}_s(t)$ to obtain the windowed activation events $\widetilde{A}_p(t)$ and $\widetilde{A}_f(t)$.
+These windowed events ensure that the MAPK module responds to persistent trends rather than instantaneous fluctuations.
+To maintain temporal consistency, we couple these activations with gradients over the same horizon $l$, aligning the effective gradient with the reliability evidence.
 The MAPK pathway modulates the learning rate as

 where $\eta_0$ is the base learning rate.
 The scalar $\gamma_0 \in (0,1)$ provides a conservative baseline in the absence of activation, while $\gamma_1$ and $\gamma_2$ ($\gamma_2 > \gamma_1 > 0$) represent the gains for partial and full activation, respectively.
-This hierarchical scaling allows SyCo to selectively consolidate updates supported by sustained evidence, effectively stabilizing adaptation while preserving the necessary plasticity for novel task demands.
+The introduced parameter $\omega_{\text{amp}}$ acts as a dynamic gain modulator that selectively amplifies effective adaptation signals after the gate is activated.
+Through hierarchical scaling, SyCo gains the meta-plasticity to dynamically adjust its learning: aggressively for evidence-backed updates and conservatively for unreliable signals.